 Heat remaining oil and temper with kalonji (onion seeds).

-Pour the tempering over the prepared chutney and garnish with
+Pour the tempering over the prepared chutney & garnish with chili flakes.

 Traditionally it is had with plain steamed rice.